ghoshs/counqer/README.md

 Location: ./

-Wrapper class that returns Bing search results on the requested query and performs NER on the query and search snippets.
+`free_text_search.py` - Wrapper function that returns Bing search results on the requested query and performs NER on the query and search snippets.
 The annotated results (SpaCy annotations) are then returned as results to the demo page.

 **Note**: Remember to update sys path to correct location of the `flask_app` directory.